Lived Space.

 Make.

-One response in your medium.
-Look at what it shows.
-Not how well it is made.
+Make one response in your medium.
+Look at what it reveals, not how well it is made.

 All workshop sessions.
 Explorer's Deck.
 Field guidance during observation.
 Group review after every session.